 As soon as you eat too many carbs in a day, though, you “break” the diet.
 Ketone production, fat burning, and weight loss all screech to a halt.

-It’s obvious how easy it can be to slip up.
-If you’re not really, really careful about your carb intake, low-carb dieting is essentially a waste of time.
+So if you’re not extremely careful watching your carb intake, low-carb dieting is essentially a waste of time.

 It’s common knowledge that sugar and starches are pretty much off-limits on keto.
 But many people do a double-take when they see the list of beverages that they’ll have to avoid.